NDepend Blog

 Lack of Cohesion of Methods: Getting Specific

-So you can see that the relatively granular metric/concern of LCOM actually relates to important and broad software design principles.
+So you can see that the relatively granular metric of LCOM actually relates to important and broad software design principles.
 People have been recommending that you write cohesive code, even if they haven’t been using that term.

 LCOM for a class will range between 0 and 1, with 0 being totally cohesive and 1 being totally non-cohesive.
 This makes sense since a low “lack of cohesion” score would mean a lot of cohesion.